OHIF/Viewers/docs/latest/essentials/translating.md

 In most cases we used
-[High Order Components](https://react.i18next.com/latest/withtranslation-hoc) to get the `t` tool between OHIF's components.
+[High Order Components](https://react.i18next.com/latest/withtranslation-hoc) to share the `t` function among OHIF's components.

 E.g.